-Hilde Osland Flashes Her Derriere In Skintight Pink Booty Shorts
+Hilde Osland Flashes Her Derrière In Skintight Pink Booty Shorts

 The second shot featured her proudly displaying her bulging baby belly as she bent one knee and held a water bottle in her hand.
 She stared into the camera while smiling brightly.

-In the background of the pics, a wooden clock and a white bar stool could be seen.
+In the background, a wooden clock and a white bar stool could be seen.
 Hilde stood in front of her kitchen, as a rack of shoes was visible at her side.
 In the caption, Hilde asked her fans which photo they liked better.

-Her long, blond hair was parted to the side.
-The locks were styled in loose strands that hung down her back and spilled over her shoulders.

 "Angel," one follower wrote.

-“Amazing,” a third social media user declared.
+"Amazing," a third user declared.

-“Looking so good,” a fourth person commented.
+"Looking so good," praised a fourth person.

-As previously reported by The Inquisitr, Hilde recently got the pulses of her followers racing when she posed in a semi-sheer red lace lingerie set while lounging in bed.
+As previously reported by The Inquisitr, Hilde recently got the pulses of her followers racing when she posed in a semi-sheer red lace lingerie set while lounging in bed to celebrate the new year.
 That post was also a hit among her fans.
-It’s raked in more than 115,000 likes and over 1,400 comments to date.
+It's raked in more than 115,000 likes and over 1,400 comments as of this writing.